 Overall, these updates reflect Google’s initiative to provide more credible content in search results.
 Implementing E-A-T principles in your content won’t just help with rank, but it’ll secure more trust with users.
 This builds a solid foundation for the rest of the customer’s journey with your company.

 Here’s a breakdown of the E-A-T principles and what you need to know to start creating more credible content for your audience:

 Google hires evaluators to analyze content and rank it on a scale of “Lowest” to “Highest” quality.
 The evaluators help Google understand how the algorithm updates are performing, but they don’t have direct input into the algorithm itself.

 At 160 pages, the guidelines are thorough, but quite a doozy to sift through.
-But the golden nuggets are all the content examples, ranging from the highest to lowest quality.
-Screenshots and ratings are included to give you a better idea of what this content looks like.
+The golden nuggets include the content examples, ranging from the highest to lowest quality.
+Screenshots and ratings are also noted to give you a better idea of what this content looks like.

 The most valuable examples are of the medium-quality websites.
 This is the type of content that many of our clients produce before we help them create better content.
 These webpages are stated as having “nothing wrong, but nothing special.”